 Josh Schicker, Worship Leader in Mission

-Josh comes from Holland, Michigan.
-He attended Hope College where he received a Bachelor of Arts in Religion with a minor in History.
+Josh is a native of Michigan where he attended Hope College and received a Bachelor of Arts in Religion with a minor in History.
 An accomplished song-writer, Josh has released several albums of original music and has been included in compilations benefiting causes such as youth homelessness and clean water issues.
 He has enjoyed serving as leader/organizer for short-term missions both domestic and international and desires to continue connecting our worship with service.
 Josh offers leadership in worship at the 9 a.m. contemporary service and 5:45 p.m. evening service.

 Andrea Henry, Assistant to the Senior Pastor